Rabies PEP in Bali: Treatment Guide After Animal Bites

 Your PEP Schedule: A Clear Timeline (Day 0 to Day 14/28)

-• Day 0: Consultation, wound cleaning, RIG (if needed), and 1st rabies vaccine
+• Day 0: Consultation, wound cleaning, RIG (if required), and first vaccine dose

 • Day 3: 2nd rabies vaccine